Beyond Cosine Similarity: Zero-Initialized Residual Complex Projection for Aspect-Based Sentiment Analysis: Task Formulation Data Construction

 \subsection{Context-Aware Aspect Extraction}

-Fine-grained Aspect-Based Sentiment Analysis (ABSA) faces a critical challenge known as \textbf{feature entanglement}.
-In real-world reviews, a single lengthy text often contains multiple aspects with conflicting polarities (e.g., praising the food taste while complaining about the parking).
+Lengthy reviews often contain multiple aspects with conflicting polarities (e.g., praising food while complaining about parking), exacerbating feature entanglement.
 To prevent the pre-trained language model from conflating these distinct sentiments, we perform a data-level disentanglement prior to representation learning\cite{wang2024disentangled}.

 Specifically, we utilize a combination of TF-IDF scored keywords and an extended expert lexicon to precisely locate aspect-specific anchors within the raw reviews.
 To isolate the pure sentiment associated with a specific aspect, we propose a \textbf{Dynamic Window Size} algorithm\cite{rafiuddin2024exploiting}.
 Instead of feeding the entire review to the model, we extract a local context block surrounding the anchor word.
 The window size is dynamically adjusted based on the length of the targeted segment (ranging from 2 to 4 surrounding sentences) to ensure high-recall semantic completeness while strictly excluding extraneous aspect sentiments.